azonenberg/pcb-checklist/schematic-checklist.md

 * [ ] CAD ERC 100% clean.
 If some errors are invalid due to toolchain quirks, each exception must be inspected and signed off as invalid.
-* [ ] Verify pin numbers of all schematic symbols against datasheet (if not yet board proven).
+* [ ] Verify pin numbers of all schematic symbols against datasheet or external interface specification document (if not yet board proven).
 * [ ] Schematic symbol matches chosen component package
 * [ ] Thermal pads are connected to correct power rail (may not always be ground)
 * [ ] Debug interfaces are not power gated in sleep mode